matvign/batchrenamer/docs/documentation.md

 ### Arguments:
 dir: specifies the file pattern to search for.
 Expands file pattern into directories.
 Only works for file patterns ending with a slash.
-Doesn't work if special characters present.
+Doesn't apply to paths using special characters.
 e.g. testdir/ -> testdir/\*

 ### Optional arguments:
 ```
-spaces:     removes all whitespaces. replaces with underscores by default
+spaces:     replace whitespace with specified char. replace with underscore by default
 translate:  replaces specified characters with opposing characters. argument lengths must be equal
 slice:      slices a portion of the file. must follow 'start:end:step' format (can have missing values)
 case:       changes case of file to upper/lower/swap/capitalise word